Renison University College

 Renison University College is an affiliated university college of the University of Waterloo and located in Waterloo, Ontario, Canada.
 Renison's campus is situated on the western border of Waterloo's main campus.
 The university college offers academic programs that count as credit toward a University of Waterloo degree.
-Most academic courses are offered within Waterloo's Faculty of Arts, focusing on social sciences, language and culture.
+Most academic courses are offered within Waterloo's Faculty of Arts, focusing on social sciences, language, and culture.

-Renison focuses its academic work in three primary areas: Social Engagement and Innovation; Global Engagement through Languages and Cultures; and Community Engagement through the offering of non-degree program and praxis-based learning related to various degrees.
+Renison focuses its academic work in three primary areas: Social Engagement and Innovation; Global Engagement through Languages and Cultures; and Community Engagement through the offering of non-degree programs and praxis-based learning related to various degrees.
 Renison's social engagement and Innovation focus is developed in the work of the department of Social Development Studies and Renison's School of Social Work.
 The focus on global engagements finds expression in a variety of forms, most notably through the work of the department of Culture and Language Studies and the Studies in Islam program unit.
 Its focus on Community Engagement is gathered in the Centre for Community and Professional Education.

-Renison University College maintains a residence that houses up to 220 University of Waterloo students.
+Renison University College maintains a residence that houses up to 214 University of Waterloo students.
 Residents may be in any field of undergraduate study at the University of Waterloo and are not mandated to take courses at Renison.
-The university college residence maintains one of the lowest don to student ratios of all the on-campus residences.
+The university college residence maintains one of the lowest don-to-student ratios of all the on-campus residences.